AXGKl/blog/docs/cloud/terraform/k8s/k8s_on_do.md

 - Have local:
     - The cloud provider client (here: `doctl`)
     - The terraform binary
-    - podman or docker (here only for registry logins)
+    - podman or docker (here only to configure access to our private registry for k8s, via their auth file they create after login).
+I.e. only for convenience.
-    - The pass utility if you don't want sensitive values within your command history
+    - Optional: We use the `pass` utility since we don't want sensitive values being shown

 - Have an API token for DO
 - Optional: Private container registry url with creds